Skip to main content

 Local Authorities

-• Transition Pathway Strategic Areas
+• Focus Areas

 Share

-On 28 September 2021, the first HLCF gathered 220 EU representatives and stakeholders, offering a key platform to collaborate on construction-related topics and define the path towards a green, digital, and resilient transition in the sector.
+On 28 September 2021, the first HLCF gathered 220 EU representatives and stakeholders, offering a key platform to collaborate on construction-related topics and define the path toward a green, digital, and resilient transition in the sector.

 The morning session provided a general overview of the challenges and opportunities facing the construction ecosystem as it recovers from the COVID-19 pandemic.
 Key issues included the climate crisis, renovation ambitions, digitalisation, investment in skills, and material shortages.